Financial forecast

 2023

-• We prepared a finance strategy that will see us achieve long term financial sustainability by living within our means, with 12 key actions.
-The strategy was adopted by Council in December 2023.
+- We prepared a finance strategy that will see us achieve long term financial sustainability by living within our means, with 12 key actions.
+The strategy was adopted by Council in December 2023, followed in April by an accompanying grants strategy.

-• Service modifications proposed from the budget reset process include revised opening hours at the Bay Pavilions, Moruya Library and Basil Sellers Exhibition Centre, a more targeted, prioritised asset renewal and maintenance program, and a modified mowing schedule for low use locations within the shire.
+- Service modifications proposed from the budget reset process include revised opening hours at the Bay Pavilions and the Moruya Library and Basil Sellers Exhibition Centre, along with a more targeted, prioritised asset renewal and road maintenance program, and a modified mowing schedule for low use locations within the shire.

 2024

-• In April 2024, we hosted three community information sessions to explain the Finance Strategy and Council's actions to date.
-At these sessions, our general manager and finance director share information about our current financial challenges, and changes and savings we have identified so far.
+- In April 2024, we hosted three community information sessions to explain the Finance Strategy and Council's actions to date.
+At these sessions, our General Manager and Finance Director shared information about our current financial challenges, and changes and savings we have identified so far.

-• In May 2024, we hosted three more community information sessions at the libraries while our 2024-25 draft operational plan is on exhibition.
-At these sessions, our general manager and finance director gave an update on our financial situation, with a focus on the draft 2024-25 budget and works program.
+- In May 2024, we hosted three more community information sessions at the libraries while our 2024-25 draft operational plan was on exhibition.
+At these sessions, our General Manager and Finance Director gave an update on our financial situation, with a focus on the draft 2024-25 budget and works program.

-• We are reviewing feedback we received during the public exhibition before the 2024-25 operational plan and budget are formalised.
+- Staff and councillors reviewed feedback we received during the public exhibition before the 2024-25 operational plan and budget was adopted at the June 2024 Council Meeting.

 Related media releases